gradha/gradha.github.io/src/manual/how_to_release_software_periodically.rst

 Despite git being a distributed version control system allowing individuals to create peer to peer micro networks, the social nature of humans forces them to stick all together like a pile of excrement to a single known server, because God forbid anybody have a different opinion.
-Hence Github [#githubb]_.
+Hence GitHub [#githubb]_.

 Branches are a much appreciated feature of git and other distributed version control systems, but developers mostly talk about branches in future tense